colabottles/toddl/posts/contrasting-accessibility-with-color-contrast.md

 ##### Blue-yellow color blindness

-This less-common type of color blondness makes it difficult for people to tell the difference between blue and green, and red and yellow.
+This less-common type of color blindness makes it difficult for people to tell the difference between blue and green, and red and yellow.
 There are two types of blue-yellow color blindness;

 _Tritananomaly:_ Which makes it hard to tell the difference between blue and green, and red and yellow.